Skip to main content

 Overview

-The National Department of Health (NDoH) is implementing an integrated sexual, reproductive, maternal and newborn health (SRMNH) initiative to improve sexual, reproductive, maternal and neonatal health outcomes in South Africa.
-This initiative called “Mphatlalatsane” (meaning “the last star before the dawn”) seeks to reduce unplanned pregnancies, maternal and neonatal mortality, and stillbirths, by testing a potentially replicable quality improvement (QI) model for national scale-up through government adoption and funding.
-The Mphatlalatsane Initiative embraces QI interventions to make small facility-based changes that the system can absorb and sustain if they work.
-The SAMRC, in partnership with the SAMRC Health Services to Systems Research Unit, School of Public Health, University of the Western Cape, is responsible for evaluating the impact and implementation processes of the Mphatlalatsane Initiative in the QI-intensive sites.
-The evaluation will only focus on the maternal and newborn components.
+The National Department of Health (NDoH) implemented an integrated sexual, reproductive, maternal, and newborn health initiative to improve sexual, reproductive, maternal, and neonatal health outcomes in South Africa.
+The study was implemented in 21 facilities; seven each in the Eastern Cape, Limpopo, and Mpumalanga.
+This initiative called “Mphatlalatsane” (meaning “the last star before the dawn”) aimed to reduce unplanned pregnancies, maternal and neonatal mortality, and stillbirths, by testing a potentially replicable quality improvement (QI) model for national scale-up through government adoption and funding.
+The Mphatlalatsane Initiative introduced QI interventions to make small facility-based changes that the system can absorb and sustain if they work.
+The SAMRC, in partnership with the SAMRC Health Services to Systems Research Unit, School of Public Health, University of the Western Cape, evaluated the impact and implementation processes of the Mphatlalatsane Initiative in the QI-intensive sites.
+The evaluation only focused on the maternal and newborn components.

 Collaboration